 What is a derailment?

 A derailment occurs when you're not accomplishing your goal at the rate you've committed to.
-This happens when your datapoint for the day is on the wrong side of the red line at the deadline.
+The actual derailment triggers when your datapoint for the day is on the wrong side of the red line at the deadline.
 (Because of how this works, you will also derail if you change your data such that your data is on the wrong side of the line for yesterday.)

 To demonstrate, you can see that the top left portion of the graph below is faintly yellow, while the bottom right is plain white, and the two sides are divided by a red line.
 The yellow side represents what you should be achieving to stay on track.
 The goal in this example image has never derailed, because all the datapoints are on the "safe" (yellow) side of the line.